amplitude/Amplitude-Android/README.md

     EventLog.initialize(this, "YOUR_API_KEY_HERE", "USER_ID_HERE");

-Users data will be merged on the backend so that any events up to that point will be tracked under the same user.
+Users data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

 # Setting Custom Properties #